crest42/RIOT/chord_test/README.md

 examples/chord_test
 ======================
 This application is a example implementation of my distributed storage build over an DHT network.
+Also a big thanks to everyone involved in the RIOT project to make this possible.
+Parts of this README are copied from the posix test application.

 Usage
 =====